apoapse1/Librum-for-Skyrim-VR/source/0_Home.rst

 Credits and Thanks
 ------------------

-I couldn't have done it without the Librum team:.
+We couldn’t have accomplished all of this without the team at Scenic Route Games.
 They have been a huge part of this process, both creatively and in developing the modlist and its associated resources.

 Contact
 -------

-For any questions, comments, or suggestions, please join the `Librum Discord server <https://discord.gg/3f8vPYFmJX>`_\ .
+For any questions, comments, or suggestions, please join the `Scenic Route Games discord server <https://discord.gg/3f8vPYFmJX>`_\ .